bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 ---

-## 8. Create a surround sound effect to amplify your startup.
+## 8. Create a surround sound effect to keep your startup top of mind.

 You want investors to have you top of mind as you fundraise.
 It’s about creating hype and getting them to hear how awesome your business is from multiple sources and angles at the same time.